GLOBAL MARKETS-Shares, euro rise on ECB plan hopes

 They said Greece has made progress in finding budget cuts needed to continue its bailout program but cautioned that more work is needed.

+"The markets are embarking on hopes to see some progress on the European situation and that the ECB has stated a ... road map to support Spain and Italy.
+We are in an environment where it seems the U.S. economy is bottoming out," said Didier Duret, chief investment officer at ABN-AMRO Private Banking.

-Wall Street rose to a three-month high, though off the day's highs, while European shares closed at their highest level in more than four months and yields on Spanish and Italian bonds fell.
+Wall Street rose to a three-month high in early afternoon trading, while European shares closed at their highest level in more than four months.

-The euro zone's problems remain the focus for many major investors, though tensions remain as details of exactly how the ECB will stabilize the bloc's bond markets have yet to be settled.

-That lack of clarity warrants some caution from investors, said Kate Warne, investment strategist at Edward Jones in St Louis.

 Spanish and Italian bond prices rose further, led by revived demand for shorter-dated paper on prospects of eventual ECB buying.